 Integrating Boundary and Inventory into the SSP

-The System Security Plan (SSP) is the life-blood that brings together your boundary definition and inventory documentation in the FedRAMP for SaaS authorization process.
-Your assessment’s success depends on how well you integrate these components into your SSP rather than treating them separately.
+On the Rev5 path, the System Security Plan (SSP) is what brings your boundary definition and inventory documentation together.
+Assessment success depends on how well you integrate these elements rather than treating them separately.

 Referencing Diagrams and Inventory in Control Responses

 Control responses should line up directly with your boundary and inventory documentation.
-We wrote each control implementation statement to meet every requirement in the control specification.
-Control assessors use these statements to develop test approaches, so vague references to boundary components or inventory items will lead to findings.
+Each control implementation statement should be written to meet every requirement in the control specification, because assessors use these statements to build their test approach.
+Vague references to boundary components or inventory items lead to findings.
+Eliminate these common inconsistencies:

-- Differences between boundary diagram, data flow diagrams, and SSP narrative descriptions
+- Differences between the boundary diagram, data flow diagrams, and SSP narrative

 - Conflicts between control narratives and what the 3PAO verifies

-- Gaps between the Security Assessment Report (SAR) and Plan of Action & Milestones (POA&M)
+- Gaps between the Security Assessment Report (SAR) and the POA&M

-Add a distinct ‘Customer Responsibility’ heading in affected control statements for shared responsibilities.
-This heading should describe what customers must implement without telling them how.
+For shared responsibilities, add a distinct “Customer Responsibility” heading in the affected control statements.
+It should describe what customers must implement without telling them how.

 Avoiding Gaps Between Documentation and Implementation